 - Infections can happen from airborne exposure to bodily waste, mucus, or other airborne pathogens.

 - Slipped discs are one of the most common reasons for back injuries in nursing.
-This painful injury most frequently happens among nurses who routinely transfer or lift patients.
+This painful injury most frequently happens among nurses, and certified nursing assistants who routinely transfer or lift patients.

 - Sprains and strains of the lower back and shoulders are among the most common health care worker injuries.